-Transfers and other movements' for the three-month period ended on 31 March 2021 include the transfer of computer software development costs (Cost of €0,4 million) to intangible assets (Note 12) and the transfer of spare parts for the refinery units between inventories and fixed assets.
+Transfers and other movements' for the six-month period ended on 30 June 2021 include the transfer of computer software development costs (Cost of €5,8 million) to intangible assets (Note 12) and the transfer of spare parts for the refinery units between inventories and fixed assets.

 Plant and machinery include the pipeline connecting Thessaloniki and Skopje, which is an asset of the Group's subsidiary Vardax S.A. and has been tested for impairment according to the requirements of IAS 36 in the financial statements for the year ended 31 December 2020.
-Although commencement date may be delayed due to Covid-19 pandemic, the impairment test included a sensitivity analysis assuming 2 years delay in operation commencement.
-Based on this impairment test, the Group concluded that the carrying amount of the asset should be written down by a further €3,2m during 2020 (included in "Impairment / write offs") to its recoverable amount.
-This amount is recorded in the consolidated statement of comprehensive income in "other operating expenses and other losses" for 2020.
-The accumulated impairment as of 31 March 2021 is €11,5 million.
+Although the commencement date may be delayed due to Covid-19 pandemic, the impairment test included a sensitivity analysis assuming 2 years delay in operation commencement.
+Based on this impairment test, the Group concluded that the carrying amount of the asset should be written down by a further $\in$ 3,2m during 2020 (included in "Impairment / write offs") to its recoverable amount.
+This amount is recorded in the consolidated statement of comprehensive income in "other operating expenses and other losses" for the year ended 31 December 2020.
+The accumulated impairment as of 30 June 2021 is $\in$ 11,5 million.